luco17/personalSite/src/content/books/fromThirdWorldtoFirst.md

 6. Keng Swee writes a paper to the Defence Council on the value of the armed forces as a deterrent: "The war-making potential of a small, vigorous, well-educated and highly motivated population should never be underestimated."
 The plan took inspiration from Israel, "We thought it important for people in and outside of Singapore to now that despite our small population, we could mobilize a large fighting force at short notice."

 7. Resistance to soldiering is quite strong in the population.
 LKY and Keng Swee have to employ a series of measures to make it seem a prestigious and worthwhile career.
 One such measure is given enlistees in the Singapore Armed Forces (SAF) guaranteed full-time jobs.
 They only take the top 10% of those who register though to ward off duds who would sandbag once in.
-The program is expanded alter with top candidates being sent to top universities in Britain and the US.
+The program is expanded later with top candidates being sent to top universities in Britain and the US.

 8. In 1968, two Indonesian commandos set off a bomb in Singapore, killing three citizens.
 They are sentenced to hanging.
 Suharto intervenes directly to have the sentence changed to imprisonment.
 LKY's view: "If we yielded, then the rule of law not only within Singapore but between our neighbours and Singapore would become meaningless as we would always be open to pressure."